-If you’re a parent and one of your offspring currently has their nose in a classic Ladybird book, wrestle it out of their hands at once, put it in plastic and stick it in the attic.
+If you’re a parent and one of your offspring currently has their nose in a classic Ladybird book, wrestle it out of their hands at once and stick it in the attic.

-When you start collecting Ladybird books it’s important to remember that prices will to depend on two main factors – which series they are from (some are much more popular than others) and how rare they are.
-There is a page on The Wee Web that shows which series are particularly rare.
+When you start buying Ladybird books to sell, it’s important to remember that prices will to depend on three main factors – which series they are from (some are much more popular than others), how rare they are and the condition of the book.

-Cinderella, a really well-loved title, was changing hands a few years ago for £5 a copy.
-Now they’re £55 each and if you have one of the really rare copies that had a dust jacket it’s more like £250.
+Cinderella, the 606d series – is a much-loved title and was changing hands a few years ago for £5 a copy.
+Now they’re going for around £55 each and if you have one of the really rare copies that had a dust jacket it’s more like £250.

 Generally speaking the older your book is, the more it is worth.
 It can be difficult identifying this on some Ladybird books as they have a tally system and each tally number corresponds to a different year.
 This tally chart also tells you how many books have been published by Ladybird.
 If your book has a tally number, check below to see when it was printed.